 In addition to our research, we produce a quarterly newsletter, TBI Today, distribute educational fact sheets, and participate in a variety of educational events related to brain injury rehabilitation and outcomes.

 The faculty and staff of the Department of Physical Medicine and Rehabilitation along with our colleagues in the VCU Health System are committed to working together to improve the lives of people with TBI.
 The collaboration and teamwork of our devoted staff have proven successful as indicated by our federal designation as a model system of care since 1987.

-The VCU Model System is funded by Grant #H133A120031 from the National Institute on Disability and Rehabilitation Research (NIDRR), Office of Special Education and Rehabilitative Services (OSERS), Department of Education, Washington, D.C.
+The VCU Model System is funded by Grant #90DP0033 from the National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR), Administration for Community Living (ACL), Department of Human Services (HHS), Washington, D.C.